-Doug Drexler, who was working on Star Trek: Deep Space Nine at the time, submitted several ideas.
+Doug Drexler, who was working on Deep Space Nine at the time, submitted several ideas.
 So did Jim Martin.
 Their concepts give us a glimpse at what might have been.

-Most of Martin’s designs for Voyager were reminiscent of the Defiant, which he had designed for Deep Space Nine.
+Martin’s hand-drawn sketches are reminiscent of the Defiant, which he had designed for Deep Space Nine.
 One looked like an updated version of the Oberth class.
-Another appears to have influenced the design of Chakotay’s Maquis raider, which appeared in the Voyager pilot, “Caretaker”.
+Another appears to have influenced the design of Chakotay’s Maquis raider, which appeared in the Voyager pilot “Caretaker”.